yadav-surbhi/Face-Mask-Predictor-COMP6721-/README.md

 List of files:
 <ol>
 <li>DataManager:<br> This class is responsible for loading the data and preprocessing it.
-In here we we preprocess alage the images and change its size.</li>
+In here we preprocess large images and change its size.</li>
 <li>Model : <br> This class defines the Model as well as trains and test the models.</li>
 </ol>